wp-slimstat/wp-slimstat/readme.txt

 * At least 5 MB of free DB space
 * At least 30 Mb of free PHP memory for the tracker (peak memory usage)
 * IE9+ or any browser supporting HTML5, to access the reports

-= Premium Add-ons =
-Visit [our website](http://www.wp-slimstat.com/addons/) for a list of available extensions.

 == Installation ==